 This process was repeated for other classes.
 To perform an in-depth analysis of various relations, the most represented values for a given relation (i.e. entities or values serving as the tail in the (h, r, t) triplets) were examined, with the intention of finding out the values that were prominent for specific relations.
-These values, coupled with the associated relation, serve as the entity aspects for the experiments.
+For the experiments, we considered these values, coupled with the associated relation, to serve as the entity aspects (as described in Section 5).
 As shown in Figure 6, for entities of type organization and the relation isLocatedIn, certain countries appeared frequently; for example, the United States accounted for 57.8% of all triples that pertained to organization entities with the relation isLocatedIn.